Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 It is a common misconception that attorneys care excessively about making money.
 But they can become expensive, especially if you are not sure how long you might need their services.

-Thankfully, many nonprofit organizations provide free legal services to people living below the poverty line across the U.S. (Many fine attorneys in the private sector also work with low-income clients.)
+Thankfully, many nonprofit organizations provide free immigration legal services to people living below the poverty line across the U.S. (Many fine attorneys in the private sector also work with low-income clients.)
 You can refer to the federal poverty guidelines listed on Form I-864P.
-Just be aware that nonprofits in different states might adhere to slightly different guidelines.
+However, be aware that nonprofits in different states might adhere to slightly different guidelines.

 Immigration officers have a lot of influence over who gets to live in the United States.